Katie Booth (scientist): Activism and legacy

 Booth was also involved in the civil rights movement and participated in voter registration work in the West Side of Chicago.
 During the 1960s, she was a member of the Chicago Housing Board's West Side District, and was involved with Operation PUSH (People United to Serve Humanity).
 In the 1980s, she helped with a registration drive that led to the election of Harold Washington, the first black mayor of Chicago.
 Booth was also involved with Church Women United, an interdenominational organization.

-Booth moved back to Gulfport sometime after 1985, where she remained civically engaged until her nineties, working to expand the children's activities available at the Magnolia Grove Community Center.
-It was renamed the Katie Patterson Booth Community Center in 2003.
+Booth moved back to Gulfport Mississippi sometime after 1985 to take care of her sister, who had become sick.
+After returning to Gulfport, she remained civically engaged until her nineties, working to expand the children's activities available at the Magnolia Grove Community Center.
+Due to her contributions, it was renamed the Katie Patterson Booth Community Center in 2003.

 Booth was interviewed by Larry Crowe of The HistoryMakers on November 13, 2002.